 The School of Public Service admits students on the basis of academic achievement and promise and demonstrated interest in government, public policy, and/or public service.
 SPS will admit approximately 45 students competitively chosen from across the country and internationally.
-Admission is done on a rolling basis, beginning on December 1, and most students submit their applications by the end of February; the class is usually full by mid-March.
+Admission is done on a rolling basis, beginning on December 1, and most students submit their applications by the end of February; the class is usually full by some time in March.
 Historically, early applicants have had a greater chance of admission.

 To apply, please submit the following: